-For safety and convenience the following items are not shut off by the battery switches: Bilge pumps, Sump pumps, Stereo memory, Impressed current cathodic protection, Engine control modules, and Battery charger inputs.
+For safety and convenience, the following items (if equipped) are not shut off by the battery switches: Bilge pumps, Sump pumps, Stereo memory and Battery charger inputs.
 These items need constant power to perform their task.
 This allows the bilge pump(s) to operate anytime excess fluid accumulates in the bilge, which can occur when the boat is docked and unattended.